By Dr. Jeff Grognet, DVM, BSc(Agr), Veterinary Assistant Instructor

 As you can see, over the counter painkillers can be dangerous when administered to pets and you should be very careful when giving your pets any kind of medication.
 When in doubt, contact your veterinarian.
 They should be able to help direct you towards safer and more reliable methods of treatment.

 Dr. Jeff Grognet is a guest contributor and his advice and opinions do not necessarily reflect those of the Puptrait Studio.
+Please note this post has been edited for clarity and to meet out studio’s editorial web standards.
 If you are a pet or veterinary professional and would be interested in contributing to the Puptrait Studio blog please contact us.
 Be sure to include a brief bio, contact info and the dog or pet related topic you would like to cover in your message.